OthankQ/100-days-of-code/r1-log.md

 ### R1D24
 Coding wise, didn't do much today.
 Just a couple of javascript challenges on free code camp.
 Struggled for a while trying to install Xubuntu on a windows virtual machine to set up a Ruby on Rails app.
 Still struggling.

+### R1D25
+Finished Combine Arrays with the Spread Operator challenge on FCC.
+Have yet to successfully install Ubuntu on my desktop.
+Won't boot for some reason.